 The device uses epoxy-free optical paths; however, it does not use massive optics and does not employ scatter field coupling.

-With the in-line power meters "Series 300" and "Series 400" by Eigenlight one can easily determine the power of light that passes through a fiber, absolute or relative.
+With the in-line power meters Series 500 by Eigenlight one can easily determine the power of light that passes through a fibre, absolute or relative.